VDI vs RDS for Accounting Firms (2025 Guide: Cost, Security & Compliance)

 Virtual Desktop Infrastructure (VDI) and Remote Desktop Services (RDS) differences explained in the chart based on usage

-Real-World Case Study: Accounting Firm Transition
+Real-World Case Study: An Accounting Firm Switching from RDS to VDI

-• The global VDI market is booming, projected to grow from $14.4 billion in 2022 to $50.5 billion by 2030 (CAGR 20.3%).
+• The global VDI and DaaS (Desktop as a Service) market is booming, projected to grow from $14.4 billion in 2022 to $50.5 billion by 2030 — driving more demand for cloud hosting for accountants.
+(CAGR 20.3%).

 • Desktop as a Service (DaaS), a cloud-based VDI model, is forecasted to reach $4.4 billion in spending by 2028, as more firms move away from on-premises solutions.